babel/notes/README.md

 Most of our discussions happen in the [#development](https://babeljs.slack.com/messages/development)/[#discussion](https://babeljs.slack.com/messages/discussion) slack rooms.
 (Sign up at [slack.babeljs.io](http://slack.babeljs.io/))

-We also have an archive of the rooms using slackarchive: https://babeljs.slackarchive.io/development/

 ## Old Notes (2016)

 > When we didn't have "meetings", but just notes to discuss development.